Latent Denoising Makes Good Tokenizers: Experiments

 \subsubsection{Joint Denoising}

 Prior ablations indicate that both latent noising and masking can independently improve generation quality, with latent noising showing a stronger effect.
 Here, we investigate the effect of joint denoising.
 Based on prior results, we fix the noise standard deviation to $\gamma = 3.0$ and the masking ratio to $M = 0.7$.
 Figure~\ref{fig:joint} and Table~\ref{tab:joint} summarize the results.
 With joint denoising, our \method achieves FID scores of 5.50 (SiT-B) and 2.65 (MAR-B) with CFG (Table~\ref{tab:joint}).
-In comparison, our baseline tokenizer---trained with identical settings but without any noise---obtains significantly worse results: 6.97 (SiT-B) and 3.31 (MAR-B).
-We observe that joint denoising is more effective for MAR, further pushing both FID and IS, but provides limited additional benefit for SiT when latent noising is already applied.
-This indicates that latent denoising is essential, while the masking-based denoising can be optional.
+In comparison, our baseline tokenizer---trained with identical settings but without any noise---obtains worse results: 6.97 (SiT-B) and 3.31 (MAR-B).
+We observe that joint denoising is more effective for MAR, but provides limited additional benefit for SiT when latent noising is already applied.
+This indicates that latent denoising is essential, while the masking-based denoising is \textit{optional}.

 Lastly, with joint denoising, we increase the encoder to base size, train for 200 epochs, and enable the GAN loss starting from epoch 100 (+Extended in Table~\ref{tab:joint}).
-Under this setting, performance improves to 5.13 (SiT) and 2.43 (MAR).
+Under this setting, FID improves to 5.13 (SiT) and 2.43 (MAR).
 We adopt this improved tokenizer for all subsequent evaluations.